 In addition to government funding and overall economic conditions, fluctuations in the price of oil, which is a major component of asphalt mix, may affect the Company's financial performance.
-An increase in the price of oil increases the cost of liquid asphalt and could, therefore, decrease demand for hot mix asphalt paving materials and certain of the Company's products.
-Increases in oil prices also drive up the cost of gasoline and diesel, which results in increased freight costs.
-Where possible, the Company will pass increased freight costs on to its customers.
+An increase in the price of oil increases the cost of liquid asphalt and could decrease demand for hot-mix asphalt paving materials and certain of the Company's products.
+The Company will pass increased freight costs on to its customers.
 However, the Company may not be able to recapture all of the increased costs and thus could have a negative impact on the Company's financial performance.

 Steel is a major component used in manufacturing the Company's equipment.
-The Company is subject to fluctuations in market prices for raw materials such as steel.
+The Company is subject to fluctuations in market prices for raw materials, such as steel.
 If the Company is unable to purchase materials it requires or is unable to pass on price increases to its customers or otherwise reduce its cost of goods sold, its business results of operations and financial condition may be adversely affected.